sonrac/composer-authenticated-repository-plugin/GITHUB_AUTH_TROUBLESHOOTING.md

 2. Not interfering with the download manager's async operations
 3. Using Composer's built-in authentication for package downloads

+### Issue: Unzip Cannot Find Archive File
+**Cause**: "unzip: cannot find or open /path/to/temp.zip" **Solution**: This error occurs when the download process doesn't create the file properly.
+The plugin now:
+1. Uses curl to download files directly with authentication
+2. Ensures the file is created before returning the promise
+3. Handles GitHub release downloads asynchronously
+4. Creates proper mock response objects
+5. Test with: `php test-async-download.php`

 ## Security Best Practices

 1. **Use environment variables** instead of hardcoding tokens in files